Embed This Data

 - $5.8 billion

 - $2,987 per capita

 - FDI Inflow:

-The trade-weighted average tariff rate is relatively high at 10.5 percent, and import licensing and other non-tariff barriers raise the cost of trade.
-Restrictions on foreign land ownership have been relaxed but not eliminated.
+Trade is extremely important to Lesotho’s economy; the value of exports and imports taken together equals 136 percent of GDP.
+The average applied tariff rate is 2.4 percent.
+Customs procedures have been improved.
+Investment in some sectors of the economy is restricted.
 Much of the population lacks adequate access to banking services.
 The high cost of credit hinders entrepreneurial activity and the development of a vibrant private sector.